park-seyeon/park-seyeon.github.io/_pages/research.md

 [2024] The new typology of causativization in Korean: the case of covert generic causatives.
 Ms. The University of Texas at Austin. [[paper](https://park-seyeon.github.io/files/park-240115-causativization.pdf)]

-[2023] _cokka‑sey‑yo_: “respectfully go fuck yourself”.
+[2023] Two pragmatic functions of honorifics in Korean.
 Ms. The University of Texas at Austin. [[paper](https://park-seyeon.github.io/files/park-230314-respectfully.pdf)]

 [2022] Inadequacy: Implications of _‑(n)un_ in Korean.
 Ms. The University of Texas at Austin. [[paper](https://park-seyeon.github.io/files/park-220506-inadequacy.pdf)]